pepstock-org/Charba-Wiki/docs/configuration/ScriptableOptions.md

  * [dataset context](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/DatasetContext.html) used for scriptable options that apply at dataset or data configuration level.
  * [scale context](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/ScaleContext.html) used for scriptable options that apply at scale or ticks level.

-Apart for the options stored by the user in the context, all other options must be considered as read-only properties.
+Apart for the options stored by the user in the context (attributes), all other options must be considered as read-only properties.

 ### Chart context